Businessman (soundtrack): Controversy

-Despite being one of the most successful albums of the year, the soundtrack album of Businessman had to face heavy controversies regarding copying of tunes and offensive lyrics.
-The Chart buster "Pilla Chao" was alleged to be a straight lift from the techno mix of the legendary Italian World War II song Bella ciao.
+The soundtrack album had to face heavy controversies regarding copying of tunes and offensive lyrics.
+"Pilla Chao" was alleged to be a straight lift from the techno mix of the legendary Italian World War II song "Bella ciao".
 In an Interview to the press before release of the film, Puri Jagannath and Thaman responded to the issue.
 Puri Jagannath spoke "Yes.
 It is inspired from an old Italian song and I don’t see what is the problem with it.
 We have been inspired by many foreign things.
 Have we invented the movie camera with which we are shooting?
 Are we not using it.
 Similarly, since the very beginning, we have been using a lot of foreign things in our movies.
 No point in making an issue out of it."
-Later, another hit song "Chandamama", in which the much hyped lip lock of Mahesh Babu and Kajal Aggarwal was featured at the end, was alleged to be copied from He Lives in You, a song written and performed by Lebo M and his South African Choir for the CD Rhythm of the Pride Lands whose shorter version of the song was used in the opening of The Lion King II: Simba's Pride.
-After the release of the film, It landed in a controversy with the Bajrang Dal lodging a police complaint that one of the songs in the film contained vulgar words and conveyed unacceptable meaning.
+Later, "Chandamama" was alleged to be copied from "He Lives in You", a song written and performed by Lebo M and his South African Choir for the CD Rhythm of the Pride Lands whose shorter version of the song was used in the opening of The Lion King II: Simba's Pride.
+After the release of the film, it landed in a controversy with the Bajrang Dal lodging a police complaint that one of the songs in the film contained vulgar words and conveyed unacceptable meaning.
 In his complaint to the Mahankali police, Dal city unit's representative Murali alleged that the song in question, "Bad Boys", was written with vulgar words and demanded action against the film's director, Puri Jagannath, for screening such a vulgar song for public viewing at cinema houses.
 Police inspector S Ranga Rao confirmed that they received a complaint from the Bajrang Dal's representative.
 "We will take necessary action against the director after consulting legal experts," he said.